Taking quantisation seriously: a farewell to waves: Abstract

 \section{Abstract}

-The wave nature of particles is a notoriously unintuitive feature of quantum theories.
-However, it is often deemed essential, due to material particles exhibiting diffraction and interference.
-Troublingly, Land\'{e} and L\'{e}vy-Leblond have shown that de Broglie wavelengths are not relativistically covariant, making any such wave properties physically inconsistent.
-In this work we explore whether modern experiments vindicate an alternative view: that apparent waviness in diffraction and interference scenarios emerges as a consequence of quantised interactions between particles.
+The dual wave-particle nature of quantum objects is a notoriously unintuitive feature of quantum theories.
+However, it is often deemed essential, due to quantum objects exhibiting diffraction and interference.
+We extend the work of Land\'{e} and L\'{e}vy-Leblond to demonstrate that de Broglie wavelengths are not relativistically covariant as simultaneous spatial structures, making wave properties an unviable explanation of apparent interference.
+We then explore whether modern experiments vindicate an alternative view: that apparent waviness in diffraction and interference scenarios emerges as a consequence of quantised interactions between particles.
 Such a view has historically received very little attention, despite being the exact modern explanation of both the Kapitza-Dirac effect and ultrafast electron diffraction.
-We study a photon orbital angular momentum realisation of the double slit to prove this explanation capable of unifying quantum interference phenomena.
-Finally, we demonstrate that the quantum formalism demands that particle momentum is determined at the point of scattering, contravening wave accounts of quantum interference.
+We then study a photon orbital angular momentum realisation of the double slit to show that quantised exchanges can mimic interference.
+Finally, we demonstrate that the quantum formalism demands that a consistent momentum spectrum, determined at the point of scattering, undergirds double-slit interference patterns.
+This cannot be reconciled with the idea that particle momentum is determined by wave overlap beyond the slits.